myramade/myramade.github.io/vr/lab3.md

 !(linkingtwoscenes](https://downloads.intercomcdn.com/i/o/34261224/b83777e719e6a2bf84cc7212/flow-linking.gif)

-7. Now, let's add media assets to our *Scenes*
+7. Now, let's add media assets to our *Scenes*.
+Media is added on the *Scene* page, select the *Scenes* link.
+On the *Scenes* page scroll down to the bottom of the page.
+You can only add 360 video to your scenes, click the **360 media** button and then select the video that you want to use for the scene.

 **Full instructions coming soon**